Complete COMM-130 or COM-100.

 Designated as a Military Friendly School for our commitment to the military community

-Business and financial occupations are expected to grow 7% from 2018 to 2028 faster than the average growth for all fields, as a result of an increasingly complex global business landscape.
-The median annual wage for these roles is over $68,000.
+Business and financial occupations are expected to grow 8% from 2020 to 2030 faster than the average growth for all fields, as a result of an increasingly complex global business landscape.
+The median annual wage for these roles is $72,250.*

 In our online integrated studies degree program, you will create a focus area that is tailored to your academic background and professional experiences, and will gain the competencies today's employers are looking for.
 This degree will prepare you for a variety of career paths in the business world, including human resources, business management, information technology, administrative services, operations, and sales.